Ildar Hafizov: Sport career

 bronze medal at the 2007 Asian Wrestling Championships and the silver medal in his respective division at the 2011 Asian Wrestling Championships, coincidentally in his home city Tashkent, losing out to Kyrgyzstan's Arsen Eraliev.

 In May 2015, Hafizov enlisted in the United States Army.
 At the 2017 U.S. Open Championships, he won a gold medal at 59 kg categories.
 At the 2019 Pan American Games Hafizov earned a bronze medal at 60 kg.
 He has qualified to represent the United States at the 2020 Summer Olympics.
 In 2021, he won a silver medal at the Pan American Championships.
 At the 2023 Pan American Games he earned the gold medal.

 In 2024, he competed at the Pan American Wrestling Olympic Qualification Tournament held in Acapulco, Mexico hoping to qualify for the 2024 Summer Olympics in Paris, France.
 He was eliminated in his first match.
 In November 2024, he was the finalist at the World Military Championships in Yerevan, Armenia.

-Hafizov is a 4x World team member (2017, 2019 2022 and 2023).
+Hafizov has been a world team member four times, in 2017, 2019 2022 and 2023.